dannyadkins/anychat/DESIGN.md

 ### Components

 # Learnings after implementing

+There's a tremendous amount of detail in synchronizing database state and local state.
+For example, we want to eagerly update UI with branched conversations, so we have some duplicated logic for deriving root IDs and parent IDs.

 I would have offloaded much more of the conversation management logic to the server.
 For example, we pass in the history of messages from the frontend to the API.